gatein/gatein-portal/README.txt

 Have some ideas, suggestions, want to contribute?
 -------------------------------------------------

-Join the discussions on forums at www.gatein.org or at #gatein-contrib IRC channel on freenode.net
+Join the discussions on forums at www.gatein.org or at #gatein IRC channel on freenode.net